 Feel free to ask questions on the Highlander WorldWide Facebook page or via DM.
 We'll be happy to answer any questions!

-HLWW rules are common-sense.
-We expect basic good manners from attendees and reserve the right to remove a participant, without recompense, if their behavior is seen to be disruptive, rude or a hinderance to the running of the event.
-Attendees are expected to co-operate regarding what a guest ma/may not wish to discuss during their panels.
+HLWW expects basic good manners from attendees and reserve the right to remove a participant, without recompense, if their behavior is seen to be disruptive or a hinderance to the running of the event.

 Guests’ views on any subjects discussed are their own and may/may not be those of HLWW.
 We expect that all the panels will be ‘family-friendly’ in tone and presentation but cannot absolutely guarantee specific content/language.

-All advertised guests have formally confirmed their intention to attend the event, but that participation is based on work commitments.
+All advertised guests have formally confirmed their intention to attend, but participation is based on work commitments.
 Should an individual guest have to withdraw, that will not entitle a attendee to a refund.

-(HLWW has never cancelled an event, but in the case that the convention is unable to take place ahead of time, full refunds will be given.)
+(HLWW has never cancelled an event, but in the case that the convention is unable to take place, full refunds will be given.)